The Art of Drag & Drop Uploading – Part 1

 When designing new features (especially those involving new technology), I design them for the person who has never used the service before.
 I do this for two reasons.
 First, it frees me from any expectations I might be aware of from existing customers.
 This allows me to focus on how the feature should be, rather than how it could be.
 Second, when I design for new users first, I’m less likely to forget about them during my creative process.
 Once I’ve isolated what I think is the best idea for new users, I go back and connect the dots for existing customers.

-I imagined a new drag & drop files widget and tackled the most obvious and important question that came to mind.
+I imagined a new drag & drop files widget for document sharing and tackled the most obvious and important question that came to mind.

 Where do I drop my files?